natcap/invest.users-guide/source/crop_production.rst

       e.g. 'corn_percentile_yield_table.csv'

-  **Embedded Data for Yield Based on Yield Regression Model with Climate-Specific Parameters**
+  **Embedded Data for Yield Regression Model with Climate-specific Parameters**

     **Regression Model Yield Table (CSV)**  The provided CSV tables should contain information useful for calculating the yield of a crop located in a particular climate-bin based on the limiting factor.
 The table must have the following columns: 'climate_bin', 'yield_ceiling', 'yield_ceiling_rf', 'b_nut', 'b_K2O', 'c_N', 'c_P2O5', and 'c_K2O'.
 Each file should be prepended with the name of the crop in lowercase, followed by an underscore to help the program search for the matching file.
 Currently, the regression model yield function is useful to a small subset of the crops provided in the dataset.
+The tables reside in the 'climate_regression_yield' folder of the provided spatial dataset.

       ===========  =============  ================  =======  =======  =======  =======  =======
       climate_bin  yield_ceiling  yield_ceiling_rf  b_nut    b_K2O    c_N      c_P2O5   c_K2O